Naoray/package-dev/readme.md

 ## Example package development build

+*If you have questions, try to find the answers in the [official documentation](https://laravel.com/docs/5.4/packages)*

-I had some troubles getting started with package development in **laravel 5.3**, that's why this repository was created.
+I had some troubles getting started with package development in **laravel 5.4**, that's why this repository was created.

 This repo is for helping you to have a quick and easy start with package development in *laravel 5.3*.
 It was inspired by [jaiwalker](https://github.com/jaiwalker)'s [jaiwalker/setup-laravel5-package](https://github.com/jaiwalker/setup-laravel5-package)